IBM-Cloud/techxchange-labs/docs/aiobserve-1815/10-getting-started.md

 You'll examine how observability services work together in a comprehensive observability stack that includes logging, monitoring, metrics routing, logs routing, activity tracking event routing, and cross-service integrations.

+> **💡 TIP:** This is a comprehensive lab that covers multiple services.
+The sections are mostly independent of each other, so feel free to jump to sections that interest you most based on your learning goals.

 ## Your Lab Environment

 The RAG Pattern deployment includes key components such as: